doubleencore/XcodeIssueGenerator/README.md

 ### Example Run Script
 ```

+if which XcodeIssueGenerator >/dev/null; then
+    # Mark WARNINGs, SERIOUSs, and TODOs as warnings in DEBUG builds excluding the Vendor and Third Party directories.
+    XcodeIssueGenerator -b DEBUG -w "WARNING, SERIOUS" -e TODO -x "Vendor/, Third Party/"

     # Mark WARNINGs and SERIOUSs as warnings and TODOs as errors in RELEASE builds excluding the Vendor and Third Party directories.

-if which XcodeIssueGenerator >/dev/null; then
     XcodeIssueGenerator -b RELEASE -w "WARNING, SERIOUS" -e TODO -x "Vendor/, Third Party/"
 else
     echo "warning: XcodeIssueGenerator is not installed."
 fi
 ```

+With the Run Script above, we'll show all comments in Issue Navigator as warnings in DEBUG builds.
+In RELEASE builds, we'll mark TODOs as errors as a way to block unfinished work from becoming part of a release build.

 ### Options